 Oriana’s Notes

-Loaf pan: I used a 9×5 inch loaf pan.
-If your pan is smaller (8 ½ x 4 ½-inch) you need to adjust the baking time slightly.
+Loaf pan: I used a 9×5-inch loaf pan.
+If your pan is smaller (8 ½ x 4 ½-inch), you need to adjust the baking time slightly.
 Check for doneness at 50 – 60 minutes.
 Remember that the pound cake is ready when a toothpick comes out clean when poked in the center.

 Store: Cover leftover pound cake tightly and store at room temperature for up to 3 days or in the refrigerator for up to 5 days.
-Freeze for up to 1 month (see freezing instruction in the post content above).
+Freeze for up to 1 month (see freezing instructions in the post content above).

 Ready to eat it?
 Thaw it overnight on the countertop before slicing and serving.